awesome-pro/neon-website/content/docs/guides/sequin.md

 select count(*) from sequin.records;
 ```

-You should see a non-zero count, indicating that Sequin has begun streaming data from GitHub into your Neon database.
+You should see a non-zero count, indicating that Sequin has begun streaming data from GitHub into your Unique database.

 To see an example record: